Wafffle77/PWAizer/README.md

 Building/Packaging
 ------------------

-To package the extension, you cna use the included python script to generate a zip file, which can then be installed in you browser of choice.
-The default options will install in Google Chrome, but other browsers will need different options.
+To package the extension, you can use the included python script to generate a zip file, which can then be installed in you browser of choice.
+The default options will create a package installable in Google Chrome, but other browsers will need different options.
 Firefox requires manifest v2 (As of June 2022).
 To see the available options and their defaults, run `package.py --help`.
 This requires Python 3 to run.
 Additionally, some browsers won't let you permanantly install sideloaded extensions.